PhamPhuHoa-23/PhamPhuHoa-23/README.md

 I think that it's so much simple than the original ones.
 Limits me about the time to run the code, time to insert although i try to not create so many indexes but it's slowdown the insert time.
 The search time may optimiz with indexes but to many nested queries and view combine together, it's still take a lot of time.
 My design are not precisely enough like the user_describe, it's should have more information.
 Or may be for users password, it's may have a better way to store and keep track of it.
 Or the same with message structure.
 Status limit the users to comment something like sticker or GIFs.
 Or story doesn't good enough when keep track of the time its upload.
 More shortcoming, but I'll try to improve this structure in the future
 * What might your database not be able to represent very well?
 I may say that because of its structure not optimizing enough and also by me who haven't have enough experience in this domain.

+## Mini Game
+BESIDE I INSERT SOME DATA THAT MIGHT YOU GET INTERSRTED TO.
+IT BASED ON THE IDEAOF FIFTYVIILAGE.
+I CREATE SMALL STORY ABOUT ALL MY TEDDY AND EACH OWN HAVE THEIR NAME, THEIR ABOUT 30 OF THEM BUT I CANNOT WRITE IT ALL TO THE INSERT BECAUSE I AM TOO LAZY, EACH ONE HAVE THEIR OWN ELEMENT MAGIC

+Hint: Youu should check all the post that exist in the database with two name in the question!

+* GUESS ELEMENT MAGIC OF:

+ 1. QUESTION 1: "ANH TRAU"
+-- A. FIRE ---- B. LIGHT ---- C. THUNDER ---- D. WATER

+ 2. QUESTION 2: "ANH BI"
+-- A. FIRE ---- B. LIGHT ---- C. THUNDER ---- D. WATER

+JUST A SMALL GAME FOR UNDERSTANDING MY STRUCTURE.
+THANKS ALL OF YOU GUYS!!!
+MOAHZ~~~